damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Go back to the Merge Request and go to the tab Changes
 > * Click on a change line to show ability to comment
+> * Comment "Looks good", Submit
+> * Go to Discussion tab to see comment

 ### Review apps